Find Schools

 • Concrete Finisher

-Job Opportunities for Cement Masons and Concrete Finishers
+Job Demand for Cement Masons and Concrete Finishers

-In 2016, there was an estimated number of 178,900 jobs in the United States for Cement Mason or Concrete Finisher.
+In the United States, there were 178,900 jobs for Cement Mason or Concrete Finisher in 2016.
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,600 new jobs for Cement Mason or Concrete Finisher by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+The BLS estimates 22,400 yearly job openings in this field.

 undefined